llxor/aoc-2020/README.md

 # AOC 2020
 These are my personal solutions to the Advent of Code 2020 problems.
-Each problem consists of two parts, which are denoted as parts A and B in this repo.
+Each problem consists of two parts, which are denoted as parts A and B in this repo, and a single input file.

 Days (14,15,16,21) are written in [Pike](https://pike.lysator.liu.se/).
 Run a program using:
 ```